nucleardreamer/mapDeepFunctions/README.md

 # mapDeepFunctions
-lodash mixing like `defaultsDeep` but for function transforms
+A lodash mixin like `defaultsDeep`, but for function transforms

 ## Install